1

 Common Name: Black Huckleberry -

-Size & Growth: Typically grows 1-3 feet tall -
+Size & Growth: Typically 1-3 feet tall and wide, spreading slowly over time -

 Deer Resistant: Yes -